Pooja-boot-git/stocks-analysis/README.md

 # Stock Analysis
 ## Project Overview:
-We are here to analyze trends for stocks traded in years 2017 and 2018.
+We are here to get an overview of Net Change in stock prices traded in years 2017 and 2018.
-### Tickers Analyzed
+### Stocks/Tickers Analyzed
 - AY
 - CSIQ
 - DQ